petitpapa/gestione-pharmacia-front-end-angular-/README.md

 # Introduction
 a simple application for managing pharmacy's sales, ordering, inventory, and cash register.
-It uses angular 11, angular material, and tailwind css.
+It uses angular 11, angular material, ngrx and tailwind css.
 In order to fully work it's should be integrated with a backend(spring-boot), I already maded, i will push it later.
 Bootstrap and package your project with Angular 11 and Electron 11 (Typescript + SASS + Hot Reload) for creating Desktop applications.

 Currently runs with: